 Be consistent/persistent – whether it is writing or recording, painting, or doing whatever – just do it.
 Picasso once said: “Inspiration exists, but it has to find you working.”
 And there is an uneasy truth to that.
 Often we give up or decide it’s not worth it, but sooner or later doing so we discover we lost the enthusiasm and the curiosity along the way.
 Also – consistency turns into a habit – or as some say – IS a habit.
 It’s like training a muscle.
 One workout is not enough if you’re thinking of changing your body silhouette.

-Make sure you have some YOU time – time spent in solitude, maybe meditating too?
+Make sure you have some YOU time – time spent in solitude, maybe some other ways of self-care., maybe meditation too?
 Most importantly without distractions.
-Yes – a phone is your distraction too.
-Perhaps one of the biggest;) Plan and execute some time where you can just think.
-Take a 30-minute walk, look at the sea, passing cars, the morning sky, take a long bath.
+And yes – your phone is one of your worst distractions.
+Plan and execute some time where you can just think.
+Take a 30-minute walk, look at the sea, passing cars, and the morning sky, take a long bath.
 Whatever is available, whatever feels like you.
 All this helps your brain process whatever new information you put there.
-“To be open to creativity, one must have the capacity for constructive use of solitude.”
-Rollo May

 Next up is something that’s easily forgotten or thought of as unnecessary.

-- MAKE NOTES.
+MAKE NOTES.
 Period.
-You may be on your creative peak, but you very well know this one thing by now.
+You may be at your creative peak, but you very well know this one thing by now.
 Some ideas, if not written down, have a nasty tendency of flying off towards an undisclosed location.
 Never to be heard of again.

 In the end – finding your voice and eventually sharing it with people will make you feel alive, connected, and fulfilled like you’ve never imagined.
 As long as you stay true to yourself.
 You don’t have to get creative to please the world, or to prove anything.
 But you might want to start exploring this direction to live a fuller life.
 Life of curiosity and new possibilities.
 Only then will you manage to be a more capable version of yourself.
 Remember about PROCRASTINATION, though.
 It is an ugly sister of CREATIVITY, it’s worth mentioning here.